 Founder & Executive Director

-Ben drives the vision and direction of Eleven:6, leads the operational and education teams, stewards the development of the learning community, shapes our technology toolbox, and is heavily involved in developing and customizing learning programs for our partner organizations.
+Ben drives the vision and direction of Eleven:6, leads the operational and education teams, stewards the development of the learning community, shapes our technology toolbox, and is heavily involved in developing and customizing university-level church residency, ministry internship, and Christian gap year programs for our partner organizations.

 From 2003-2022, he also served as the Executive Director of Pilgrimage.
 Prior to that, he invested five years as a Project Manager/Assistant to the VP of Lending and New Accounts Manager at Pennsylvania State Employee Credit Union, a $2 billion financial institution.
 He holds a BA in Finance from Liberty University and an MA in Organizational Leadership from Clarks Summit University.